ignc-research/3D-dynamic-object-localization-ros/README.md

 ### object_detection_realsense

 An object detection system developed to be used together with the Intel Realsense D435i stereo camera in ROS.
+Also contains a full pipeline from the generation of training images to the deployment of a model within a ROS environment.

 ### zed2-perception